bramstein/junify/README.md

 Variable names can however occur only once per pattern; they must be unique.

 JUnify can only perform unification on objects and arrays, not on atoms.
-The following types are considered atoms: `Boolean`, `Number`, `String`, `NaN`, `Infinity`, `undefined` and `null`.
-Functions are not considered atoms, nor can they be unified.
+The following types are considered atoms: `Boolean`, `Number`, `String`, `Function`, `NaN`, `Infinity`, `undefined` and `null`.
 Variables can also be typed, so they only match if the types are identical in both patterns.

     var a = new Date();
     var b = new Boolean(true);